MikeChen012345/resume_builder/ReadMe.md

 ## The resume improver fails to create new resume.
 What should I do?

 The current resume improver can be unstable because sometimes GPT changes the format, causing the resume improver to fail to recognize the response.
 You can retry and it should be working within a few tries.

+## The application is stuck during the generation of the resume.
+What should I do?

+The application may be stuck due to waiting for responses from the url.
+Please wait patiently.

+## The application does not work properly.
+What should I do?

+Due to the usage of large language models, the response from the models can be unstable.
+Please retry the application and it should work within a few tries.
+For the "generate from template" or `resume_latex_generator.py` feature, you may also want to manually fix the syntax error in the generated .tex file and recompile using the "Compile resume PDF" feature.

 ## Other issues/bugs